How to Succeed as a Rice Premed

 Part 2: Rice Premed Requirements

 There are many diverse topics that you can study through the available courses at Rice, ensuring that you won’t be bored during your time there.
 While the subject variety makes it easy to stay engaged, the long list of options can make the course selection process feel overwhelming.
-Some of your choices will be easier to make than others, since in order to qualify for med school you will need to fulfill general medical school requirements
+Some of your choices will be easier to make than others since, to qualify for med school, you will need to fulfill general medical school requirements.

 The table below shows common medical school requirements and the corresponding Rice courses.
 There will be some variation in these requirements for specific schools, so try to periodically check the requirements for your in-state medical schools to see if they have any unique requirements.
 For example, while AP credits are accepted at University of Texas medical schools, Baylor College of Medicine does not accept AP course credits in place of their required curriculum.